hametuha/jquery-ui-mp6/README.md

 # jQuery UI MP6

-jQuery UI Theme for WordPress admin panel.
+Simple and clean jQuery UI Theme for WordPress admin panel.

 Based on Smoothness of [jQuery ThemeRoller](http://jqueryui.com/themeroller/#!).

+Color scheme follows WordPress new UI [MP6](http://wordpress.org/news/2013/12/parker/).

 ## How to use